ferrous26/rubygems-compile/README.markdown

 `uncompile`

   Can be used to remove the compiled `.rbo` files if a gem does not work well when compiled.
+If you find a gem that does not work when compiled, it would be greatly appreciated if you reported it here or to the MacRuby project itself so that someone can look into the problem.

 ```bash
 sudo macgem uncompile nokogiri                        # Uncompile gems based on names you provide